shir231ms/loadCTU3/README.md

 **loadCTU3.m**
 >add "loadCTU3.m" for reading the output file, "data.txt", of "main.cpp",
->>and then draw those polygons out (arcs are still weird!!! but some of them are correct).
+>>and then draw those polygons out, with correct arcs & lines.
+>>>using more correct pi is the key.